codeck313/gImageGrabber/README.rst

 :code:`imgScrape.build_url(search)`

 This is to compose a google search URL for your search term.
-It takes a :code:`search` argument which specifies your search term of which you need pictures of.
+To specify your search term use :code:`search` argument of the function to build the URL.

 **Usage** :